How can I find out

 The printout provides you with information that the college believes to be correct about your credits earned, grade point average (GPA), courses you have taken, and courses you still need to complete.
 You should look it over to make sure that the information is accurate.
 If you see something you think is incorrect, let your advisor know as soon as possible!
 DON’T WAIT!
 It is easier for us to fix something if we are not under a time constraint.
 Also, you should regularly check to make sure you would have completed a minimum of 120.5 credits needed for graduation by the completion of your program.

-The Massachusetts Department of Elementary and Secondary Education determined that all education majors should also have a content area of expertise.
+The Massachusetts Department of Elementary and Secondary Education determined that all education majors should also have a liberal arts or science major.
 Please note: Post-Bacc students do not have 2 majors.
+Note: The 2nd major requirement does not apply to Early Education and Care Program.

 Anthropology